lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ## Command Line Arguments

-The command line argument -n_async has been added to control how many outstanding API requests are to be allowed when running each model.
-Setting -n_async to 1 is effectively the same as synchronous mode since later stages in the pipeline will not have anything to do until the results appear.
-The following code in car_detection.hpp adds the -n_async argument to appear in the code as the variable PARAMETERS_n_async:
+The command line argument n_async has been added to control how many outstanding API requests are to be allowed when running each model.
+Setting n_async to 1 is effectively the same as synchronous mode since later stages in the pipeline will not have anything to do until the results appear.
+The following code in car_detection.hpp adds the n_async argument to appear in the code as the variable PARAMETERS_n_async:

 ``` Cpp
 /// @brief message async function flag